mintedbtc/sui_marketplace_scoreboard/README.md

 ## Features

 - Fetches market data from a GraphQL API for various market names.
-- Displays the fetched data in a table.
+- Displays the fetched NFT Marketplacer Volume data from the Sui network in a table.
 - Provides a filter to view data from the last 24 hours, last 7 days, last 30 days, or all time.

 ## Future Enhancements